Long-Beach-Rocketry/Long-Beach-Rocketry-25-26/SETUP.md

 You can verify WSL has access to the ST-Link by running the command in WSL: `lsusb`

-Once the usb is shared, you may have to reopen the project container.
+Once the usb is shared, you can open the **LBR Hardware** docker container.

 Select 'Run and Debug' on the sidebar (left) and select a preset.
 Click the green play button to begin the debug session.